superfaceai/docs/README.md

   Each deploy first verifies the validity of the build.

-  If you'd like to run a production build locally:
+  If you'd like to run a production build locally (e.g. with Brain proxy):

   ```bash
   yarn build && yarn serve